Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 If the primary image has a long caption, that caption will carry over to the second column of the magazine-like arrangement.
 On some articles, it creates a white space that could easily be filled in by something else.
 When you drag the application to a side panel, everything seems to snap into place and you get an incredibly cool (and useful) resource along the side of the screen.
 This makes one of the more important features of Windows 8 that much more useful.

-What’s really awesome about this is just how easy everything is set up.
-You can change the language of a page if you’re not comfortable with English.
-The easiest part is to search in Wikipedia, you just have to start typing and that’s all.
+What’s awesome about this is how easily everything is set up.
+You can change a page’s language if you’re uncomfortable with English.
+The easiest part is to search in Wikipedia, you have to start typing and that’s all.
 Wikipedia will then find the article and deliver it to you.

 One issue that Wikipedia app currently has is with large screens, as reported by TechWhack.
-Softpedia has also a good opinion about the Windows 8 and Windows 10 optimized Wikipedia:
+Softpedia has also a good opinion about the Windows 10 optimized Wikipedia:

 The app makes ample use of tiles; the home screen is entirely made up of tiles leading to either photos or articles.
 The article view is catered to Windows 8 as well.
 You’ll see the page layout customary to Windows 8 apps, the entire thing is quite slick.
 Even the infobox has been hidden away to leave room for the text and the photos.
 The app integrates with the global search feature in Windows 8 as well.
 There’s support for sharing features, you can snap it to the side of the screen and there’s even a pinch to zoom feature to quickly get to the section list.
 And just like the Android one, the app is open source.